ubleipzig/marctools/README.md

 ----------

 Converts MARC to JSON.
-This is (between 4 to 8 times) slower than `yaz-marcdump -i marc -o json`, but offers a bit more flexibility in the output format, e.g. filtering tags or the leader.
+This is (between 4 to 8 times) slower than `yaz-marcdump -i marc -o json`, but offers a bit more flexibility in the output format: It is possible to filter fields, omit the leader and to add additional *meta* information.
-Also, the output format is more minimalistic.
-It keeps all the information (including order) from MARC, but tries to be as brief as possible (there are e.g. no explicit *subfield* keys and fields are used only once as keys - [example](https://gist.github.com/miku/1313caaf50d685818a44)).
+Also, the output format is terser.
+It keeps all the information (including order) from MARC, but tries to be as brief as possible, e.g. there are no explicit *subfield* keys and fields are used only once as keys.
+Here is a short [side-by-side comparison](https://gist.github.com/miku/1313caaf50d685818a44).

     $ marctojson
     Usage of marctojson: